Image

 Partner

-Ralia E. Polechronis is a Partner at Wilkinson Stekloff.
-Her practice focuses primarily on complex civil matters with experience in all phases of litigation in state and federal court and in arbitration.
-She has defended clients in multi-district litigation, class actions, breach of contract and fraud cases, and also has conducted internal investigations.
-Before joining the firm, Ralia was the Executive Director and General Counsel of the nonprofit Partnership for Educational Justice (PEJ) where she led the organization’s national impact litigation strategy.
-Prior to her work at PEJ, she practiced at Paul, Weiss, Rifkind, Wharton & Garrison LLP for nearly eight years, during which she represented a wide range of clients while also maintaining a robust pro bono practice in education matters and advocating for women’s reproductive rights.
-Ralia clerked for Chief Judge Judith S. Kaye on the New York State Court of Appeals.
+Before joining the firm, Ralia was the Executive Director and General Counsel of the nonprofit Partnership for Educational Justice (PEJ), where she led the organization’s national impact litigation strategy.
+Prior to her work at PEJ, she practiced at Paul, Weiss, Rifkind, Wharton & Garrison LLP for eight years where she worked on a wide range of commercial matters.

 Education